aldertzomer/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

 ~~~
--rwxrw-r-- 1 dcuser dcuser 0 Oct 25 21:46 bad-reads-script.sh
+-rwx------ 1 dcuser dcuser 0 Oct 25 21:46 bad-reads-script.sh
 ~~~
 {: .output}

-Now we see that it says `-rwxr--r--`.
+Now we see that it says `-rwx------`.
 The `x`'s that are there now tell us we can run it as a program.
 So, let's try it!
 We'll need to put `./` at the beginning if the script is in the CURRENT directory so the computer knows to look here in this directory for the program.
-Otherwise we need to supply its path.
-We need to say the script is in the home directory `~/` instead of `./`!
+Otherwise we need to supply its full path as an alternative.
+Depending on which directory is your active directory we need to say that our script is in the home directory `~/` instead of `./`!

 ~~~
 $ ~/bad-reads-script.sh